 NASA astronauts regularly share beautiful images of Earth captured from space.
 However, a recent batch of photos captured from an even higher orbit than the International Space Station (ISS) provides an even more astonishing view of planet Earth.

-As spotted by Digital Trends, the images shared from the world’s first entirely civilian space mission aboard SpaceX’s Inspiration4 earlier this month are nothing short of spectacular.
+The images shared from the world’s first entirely civilian space mission aboard SpaceX’s Inspiration4 earlier this month are nothing short of spectacular.

 “When you look up at the sky, you dream about being among the stars.
 When you’re with the stars and look down, you dream about being back on the earth” said crew member Chris Sembroski